BC Forest Discovery Centre: Site

 The site has a reconstructed fire watch tower, which offers a commanding view of the site and nearby Somenos Marsh.

 The Centre borders the Somenos Marsh Wildlife Refuge and Ducks Unlimited pond.
 Many types of water fowl and other birds can be found in this area.
-Red-Eared Slider turtles can be found sunning in the field next to the marsh.
+Red-eared slider turtles can be found sunning in the field next to the marsh.

-Two bald eagles have built a nest in the stand of trees west of the North Cowichan Station at the centre's lower grounds.
-These eagles successfully raised eaglets in 2006 after relocating from a previous nest site along the South Forester's Walk the previous summer.
-There are currently three eaglets in their nest.
-The nest is best viewed by standing at the flag pole outside the Wellburn Building at the lower grounds.